• Skip to primary navigation

 Do I have to use a rotisserie chicken?

-You can use 2 ½ - 3 cups of any cooked, shredded and chopped chicken - or turkey.
-The chicken must be cooked before you assemble the casserole.
+You can use 2 ½ - 3 cups of any cooked, shredded and chopped chicken or turkey.
+The poultry must be cooked before you assemble the casserole.

 There's egg in this casserole, can I still freeze it?